-- (a) financial performance and material changes in financial performance or projected financial performance; - (b) changes in relation to Directors and Senior Executives, including changes in the terms of employment of the Chief Executive Officer and the independence of Directors; - (c) mergers, acquisitions, divestments, joint ventures or material changes in assets; - (d) significant developments in new projects or ventures; - (e) material changes to the Company's security position; - (f) material information affecting joint venture partners, customers or non-wholly owned subsidiary companies; - (g) media or market speculation; - (h) analyst or media reports based on inaccurate or out of date information; - (i) industry issues which have, or which may have, a material impact on the Company; and - (j) decisions on significant issues affecting the Company by regulatory authorities. - 5.3 Where there is any doubt as to whether an issue might materially affect the price or value of the Company's securities, the Disclosure Officers will assess the circumstances with appropriate Senior Executives and if necessary, seek external professional advice. - 5.4 All presentations to analysts and investors will be released to the ASX ahead of the presentation and will then be included on the Company's website.
+- (a) financial performance and material changes in financial performance or projected financial performance; - (b) changes in relation to Directors and Senior Executives, including changes in the terms of employment of the Chief Executive Officer and the independence of Directors; - (c) mergers, acquisitions, divestments, joint ventures or material changes in assets; - (d) significant developments in new projects or ventures; - (e) material information affecting joint venture partners, customers or non-wholly owned subsidiary companies; - (f) media or market speculation; - (g) analyst or media reports based on inaccurate or out of date information; - (h) industry issues which have, or which may have, a material impact on the Company; and - (i) decisions on significant issues affecting the Company by regulatory authorities. - 5.3 Where there is any doubt as to whether an issue might materially affect the price or value of the Company's securities, the Disclosure Officers will assess the circumstances with appropriate Senior Executives and / or the Board and if necessary, will seek external professional advice.